 However, under Noyer's treatment the feature groups themselves are still represented as unordered bundles.
-The UFH is intended as a constraint which determines, for a given bundle, which features may be deleted or otherwise manipulated.
-For example, a bundle with an
+The UFH is intended as a constraint that determines, for a given bundle, which features may be deleted or otherwise manipulated.
+For example, a bundle with an incompatible number and gender combination will be amended by deleting the offending gender feature as in 3, since gender is lower on the UFH than number.

-(3) Filter: [2 f]
+(3) Filter: \[2 f]